Alfred-Lau/bitou.tech/content/blog/1-9-0-new-features.md

 title: 'Bitou-writer 0.1.0 内测发布'
 author: Bitou
 published_at: 2023/10/04 17:21:21
-feature_image: /images/banner-2.png
+feature_image: /images/writer20231011.png
 tags: 新功能发布
-description: Last week, we released Bytebase 1.9.0.
+description: Last week, Bitou-writer 0.1.0 内测发布.
 Let's take a deeper look into the new features - Sync Schema for PostgreSQL, SQL Editor Admin Mode, and External Approval via Feishu.
 ---

 [This release](/changelog/bytebase-1-9-0) brings Bytebase back to its regular schedule: once every two weeks.
 The version is upgraded from 1.8.0 to 1.9.0, the MINOR version upgrade also means that we have evolved Bytebase's schema again.
 With a total of 205 commits, let's check out what's new. 👇